johan162/commute/docs/DEVELOPER_GUIDE.md

 **Process:**
 1. Detects latest tag
-2. Extracts release notes from CHANGELOG
+2. Extracts latest release notes from CHANGELOG from the same version as the latest tag
 3. Builds distribution assets
 4. Creates GitHub release
 5. Uploads dist.zip as asset
-6. Marks as pre-release if version contains `-`
+6. Marks as pre-release if version contains `-RC<nn>`

 **Usage:**
 ```bash